If you are an avid cyclist who also owns a dog, the chances are you will also want to bring your pup on a bike ride.

-Additionally, it has ample pockets for storing your dog’s treats, toys, leash, and whatnot.
-What also makes this soft-sided dog bike basket stand out from the rest is that it comes with a padded shoulder strap that allows you to convert it to a pet carrier.
+Additionally, it has ample pockets for storing your dog’s treats, toys, leashes, and whatnot.
+What also makes this soft-sided dog bike basket stand out from the rest is that it comes with a padded shoulder strap that allows you to convert it to a pet carrier or shoulder bag.
 Plus, it has a double-use mat with a plush side to help your canine stay warm in winter and a nylon side to keep your dog cool during the warmer months.

 5. Travelin K9 Pet-Pilot MAX Dog Bicycle Basket Carrier